element207/element207.github.io/_posts/2017-09-13-crossing-developing-approach.markdown

 # Overview

-Sometime for convenient, user custom or other reasons, I'm always looking for an approach to develop Linux applications on Windows environment, until now I got a good way for this.
+Sometimes for convenient reasons, user custom or other reasons, I'm always looking for an approach to develop Linux applications on Windows environment, until now I got a good way for this.

 > 1. Create a normal project on Windows with eclipse CDT.